EthanRBradford/ForrestBradford.com/Unions.md

 layout: default
 background-image: url("/assets/images/Union 3.jpg")
 ---
+<em>The only effective answer to organized greed is organized labor. – Thomas Donahue</em>

 The middle class in the United States during the 50’s and 60’s was the envy of the world.
 This was, in large part, due to the successful rise of unions which demanded fair wages, vacation, sick pay, holiday pay, etc.

 Today, unions are being attacked by corporations and right wing think tanks.